To help you manage dysphagia after TBI, this post will discuss the causes and treatment methods.

 - If food gets stuck, they can cough it up.

-If these signs are not present, that doesn’t mean the person will never overcome their dysphagia.
+If these signs are not present, the person can still overcome their dysphagia.
 It will just take more time and effort.

 Swallowing is a complex process that involves multiple areas of the brain and over two dozen muscles.
-Damage to any of these will lead to dysphagia.
+Damage to any of these can lead to dysphagia.

 Since dysphagia is so dangerous, it’s crucial to find a speech therapist who will teach you exercises that improve your swallowing skills.

-As you practice those swallowing exercises, your brain will relearn how to control your mouth muscles again, and your dysphagia will improve.
+As you practice those swallowing exercises, your brain can relearn how to control your mouth muscles again, and your dysphagia should improve.